Anne Elliot (novelist): Biography

 Thereafter the Elliot sisters seem to have shared accommodation at boarding houses on the English coast and in the London suburbs.
 By 1901, they were living together in the seaside village of Burnham Sutton, Norfolk.

 Neither Anne Elliot nor her sister ever married.
 Little is known of their personal lives.
 She died in 1941 and her sister at Burnham Sutton in 1927.

 Career

-Anne Elliot's first novel of a dozen, Dr. Edith Romney (1883), centres on a female general practitioner in a country town.
+Anne Elliot's first novel of thirteen, Dr. Edith Romney (1883), centres on a female general practitioner in a country town.
 Margery Hollis's first, Anthony Fairfax, appeared two years later.
 Evelyn's Career (1891) presents "another strong-minded heroine" amid realistic scenes of London poverty.
 The heroine of A Woman Takes the Helm (1892) takes over the running of her father's dye works.

 A critic in the 1990s concluded that "AE's novels are long and her plots over-complicated, but her writing is not without talent."
 They were taken by two well-known London publishers.
 The full list: